w3f/Grants-Program/applications/dot_etl.md

 **Q: Where and how does your project fit into the ecosystem?**

-A: We intend to be the go-to datasource for analytics, machine learning, and casual querying for the Polkadot blockchain.
-SubQuery and other indexing projects such as TheGraph expose their indexes via GraphQL, which is friendly for API integrations and developer use, but transforming that further into GCP BigQuery will drastically lower the amount of friction required for anyone to begin analyzing and producing insights on the data (developers, analysts, investors, enthusiasts).
+A: Our aim is to provide a foundational framework and approach to ETLing Substrate data into the GCP BigQuery cloud storage medium.
+A robust illustrative example will allow others to build upon / extend the framework, and run and maintain the ETL process for general community use.
+By transforming into GCP BigQuery, we hope to drastically lower the friction required for anyone to analyze and produce insights on the data (developers, analysts, investors, enthusiasts).

 **Q: Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?**

 A: Everyone.
-By making data available in a way that can be queried via SQL, and in conjunction with a repository of query recipes and articles / guides / docs, we allow anyone with some base-level analysis interest to get up and running quickly.
+By building a framework that will make data available in a way that can be queried via SQL, and in conjunction with a repository of query recipes and articles / guides / docs, we allow anyone with some base-level analysis interest to get up and running quickly.
 Because transaction-level data will also be available in a standard data query format on Google cloud, it will be possible to create any number of dashboards and visualizations on third-party / cloud-based analytic tools.

 **Q: What need(s) does your project meet?**